Dkemzy/alx-webstack-portfolio-project/README.md

 ### Features

+- User authentication
-- Expense Tracking: Track your expenses and categorize them for easy analysis.
+- Track expenses and categorize them for easy analysis.
-- Budgeting: Create budgets for different categories and track your spending.
-- Reports: Generate reports to get insights into your spending habits.
+- Add/Edit/Delete Expenses.
+- View already existing expenses
+- A 50/30/20 model of money management Calculator

 ## Installation
 To use the Expense Tracker, follow these steps: